 - When you visit a market, try to buy from the sellers at the back of the site.
-They get the least footfall and thus make the least sales.
+They get the least foot traffic and often make the least sales.

 - In Zimbabwe, some market sellers will be willing to swap things like toiletries, stationery, clothes and shoes for their wares.
 This is a good option if you’ve run out of cash but have spotted something you like.
 If you are flying from Vic Falls to Cape Town or Johannesburg, you can easily stock up on the razor blades, shampoo, socks, T-shirts or pens that you swapped for something more exciting!

-If having a massage or manicure is important to you, then tell your Africa Safari Expert that you would like to stay in a lodge with a spa as not all places have them.
+If having a massage or manicure is important to you, then tell your Africa Safari Expert that you would like to stay in a lodge with a spa, or access to beauticians, as not all places have them.

 - A ‘spa’ can mean a grand building with all the latest gadgets, cosmetics and treatments or a simple banda in camp.
-Be sure you understand what to expect.
+Please check in with your African travel expert to ensure you understand what to expect.

 - The treatments are almost always undertaken by young women.
-Not all of them will have formal training or be able to speak fluent English – some will be quite shy, in fact.
+Not all of them will have formal training or be able to speak fluent English and may be shy.

 - The most common treatments are massages, manicures and pedicures as these require the least amount of technology.
 It’s unlikely you will be able to have advanced beauty treatments like waxing, Botox or threading.